paleo chocolate raspberry muffins

 - Basically what you are doing is creating the liquid for the muffin batter.
 You know how some muffin recipes call for milk (or almond milk) or yogurt.
 Well, in this case the liquid is pureed raspberries!
 And now the honey is easier to blend into the batter too!

 - The second cup of raspberries gets folded into the batter while still frozen.
 That’s great because they will thaw as the muffins bake, without staining the batter, and they will be nice and soft once the muffins are done.
+This trick works perfectly for other baked goods too.
+Try my Raspberry Chocolate Chunk Cookies if you are wondering.

-- I used baking soda as a leavener because unlike baking powder it doesn’t have cornstarch in it.
+I used baking soda as a leavener because unlike baking powder it doesn’t have cornstarch in it.
 There are paleo baking powders on the market, but no need in this recipe.
 Baking soda works great because the acidity of the raspberries helps to activate it.

-- The key to keeping these paleo muffins nice and light, not too dense, is that I used air to help lighten the texture of the muffins.
+The key to keeping these paleo muffins nice and light, not too dense, is that I used air to help lighten the texture of the muffins.
 To do that, I separated the eggs and whipped the whites.
 Folding them gently into the batter in two additions did wonders to the texture!
 I would have you taste the side-by side of with and without whipped whites, but that would be a waste of muffins!

-More Paleo Valentine’s Day Recipes
+More Paleo and Gluten-Free Recipes

 - Total Time: 45